 theLoop has asked a series of questions of the three leading candidates for the Congressional seat in New York’s new 16th Congressional District *: Westchester County Legislator Catherine Parker, Westchester County Legislator Vedat Gashi, and Jamaal Bowman.

-In the second of the series, we spoke with Westchester County Legislator Vedat Gashi.
-(Interview with Catherine Parker is here.)
+In the first of the series, we spoke with Westchester County Legislator Catherine Parker.

-1) You are running for election to Congress in the 16th CD.
-Why do you think you can do a better job than your two current opponents?
+1) You are running for Congress in the new 16th CD, in a Democratic Primary against an incumbent.
+Why do you think you can do a better job than Rep. Bowman?